 The artist of the strip, Bill Watterson, famously refused to allow his characters to be licensed and capitalize on their popularity, feeling that doing so would undermine the integrity of the strip.
-Despite obvious interest, Calvin and Hobbes merchandise was never available.
-Thankfully, you can buy all the comics in book form.
-I recommend picking up the box set if you don't already have it: Calvin and Hobbes box set on Amazon
+So despite obvious interest Calvin and Hobbes merchandise was never available.
+Thankfully you can buy all the comics in book form.
+I recommend picking up the box set if you don't already have it.

-Since you cannot buy a Hobbes doll, I figured I'd make my own!
+Since you can't buy a Hobbes doll, I figured I'd make my own!

 For anyone interested in duplicating this Hobbes doll, I'm sharing the pattern I came up with for free.
 The pattern produces a Hobbes that is about 16 inches tall.

 The pattern shared here is for personal, non-commercial use only.

 My son loves his Hobbes and has been happily dragging him around for years.
 If you make one, please post a photo in the comments!

 Step 1: Pattern